 It can run Linux, but only a very pared-down build; also, with smaller manufacturers like this the documentation can be spotty, and generally getting anything to actually run can be a crapshoot.
 This seemed like a good practice run for building an embedded Linux distro, so I decided to try it for myself as a challenge.

 First, I needed to solder connections for power and onboard UART to be able to see the boot log.
-I also attached a wire for the SPI Flash CS pin to be able to trigger FEL mode.
+I also attached a wire for the SPI Flash CS pin to be able to trigger FEL mode, but that step is optional.
+FEL mode is needed to write to onboard NOR Flash – I tried that and it works as documented, but it was much slower than simple micro-SD boot, so I did not keep using it.

 The board was connected to my computer via a standard FTDI 3.3v cable.